Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Ah, excellent,” said another voice, deep and fierce as the night wind.
 “What was lost is now found.”

-Terra’s heart froze.
+Terra’s heart skipped a beat.
 She definitely knew that voice.
 But she hadn’t heard it in twelve years.

 “Surprise,” said the Werelupe King.